gmlewis/irmf-slicer/README.md

 ## IRMF Shader Slicer Status

-This is the very start of the stand-alone IRMF shader slicer.
+This is the very start of the stand-alone IRMF shader slicer and is not yet ready for use.

 The technology stack used is Go and OpenGL.